pycroscopy/pyUSID/docs/data_format.rst

 #.
 Several fields are moving towards the open science paradigm which will require journals and researchers to support
    journal papers with data and analysis software
 #.
-US Federal agencies that support scientific research require curation of datasets in a clear and organized manner
+US Federal agencies that support scientific research mandate that the data be stored in a manner that is open, standardized
+   and curation-ready in order to meet both the guidelines for data sharing and satisfy the implementation of digital data management as outlined by the United States Department of Energy.

 Other problems
 ~~~~~~~~~~~~~~~